ericspod/Eidolon/README.md

 # Eidolon
-Eidolon biomedical visualization and analysis framework.
+Eidolon is a biomedical visualization and analysis framework designed to render spatial biomedical data (images and meshes) and provide facilities for image reconstruction, analysis, and computation.

 Features include:
- * Combined visualization environment providing the combined rendering of time-dependent mesh and image data in 2D and 3D views
+ * Visualization environment providing the combined rendering of time-dependent mesh and image data in 2D and 3D views
  * Concurrent algorithms for processing and generating data
- * Python-based framework with compiled code extensions for renderer and data structures
+ * Python-based framework with compiled code extensions for renderer, algorithms, and data structures
  * Interactive access to running application code through built-in Python console
- * Plugin-oriented architecture, script interface, and Python console allowing easy user-extension
+ * Plugin-oriented architecture, script interface, and console allow easy user-extension to code
  * Integration with Python scientific libraries including numpy and scipy
  * Multi-platform support, including Windows, OSX, Ubuntu 12/14
  * Project-oriented architecture helps organize data and extension features